 Dario Argento’s 1977 film Suspiria became a massive international hit and cemented in the minds of the greater movie-going public the Italian filmmaker’s visual prowess, penchant for elaborate and gory murder scenes, and use of loud progressive rock music to disorient his audience.
 But we can’t underestimate how popular Argento’s prior films had been, in the early ’70s with his trio of gialli, which reinvigorated the sleek and sexy Italian slasher genre.
 After his first three movies, made between 1970 and 1971, Argento would wait close to four years before releasing a horror movie.
 When he did, it was 1975’s Deep Red, which may be his true masterpiece.

-The above trailer doesn’t show or explain much–as was the way of Italian genre trailers of the era–but it gave you the overall mood.
-One of the first inter-titles says “Dario Argento torna al Thrilling,” meaning “Dario Argento returns to thrillers.”
+The above trailer doesn’t show or explain much–as was the way of Italian genre trailers of the era.
+But it does give you the overall mood.
+One of the first inter-titles says “Dario Argento torna al Thrilling,” meaning “Dario Argento returns to thrillers”.
 This was a huge deal in 1975.
 After his 1970 debut, The Bird with the Crystal Plumage, the giallo became popular enough to take the place of the flagging spaghetti western.
 Between 1970 and 1975, no fewer than 100 gialli were made by directors like Sergio Martino, Lucio Fulci, and Umberto Lenzi.
-After Crystal Plumage, a movie which was incredibly successful in America, Argento followed it with two more gialli, both in 1971, the slightly more “Hollywood” The Cat O’ Nine Tails and the nearly experimental Four Flies on Grey Velvet.
+After Crystal Plumage, a movie which was incredibly successful in America, Argento followed with two more gialli.
+Both arrived in 1971, the slightly more “Hollywood” The Cat O’ Nine Tails and the more experimental Four Flies on Grey Velvet.

-A psychic named Helga Ulmann (Macha Méril) is giving a demonstration in a theatre, and says someone in the audience is guilty of a heinous murder, in fact the very murder we see a snippet of during the opening credits.
-The murderer leaves the theatre but stalks Helga to her lavish apartment, breaks in, and hacks Helga with a meat cleaver.
-In her final moments, a bloody Helga bangs on her window overlooking a small piazza and only Marc is there to see it.
-The killer then pushes Helga’s head through the window where the glass cuts her throat.
-Marc makes his way into the apartment and as he walks to the window, he sees something which he tries the entire length of the movie to remember.
+A psychic named Helga Ulmann (Macha Méril) is giving a demonstration in a theatre.
+She says someone in the audience is guilty of a heinous murder, in fact the very murder we see during the opening credits.
+The murderer leaves the theatre but stalks Helga to her lavish apartment.
+They break in and hack Helga with a meat cleaver.
+In her final moments, a bloody Helga bangs on her window, which overlooks a small piazza.
+Naturally, only Marc is there to see it.
+The killer then pushes Helga’s head through the window, the glass cutting her throat.
+Marc makes his way up to the apartment and as he walks to the window, he sees something.
+He then tries for the entirely length of the movie to remember what that something is.

-Right away, the movie begins playing with gender stereotypes; Marc dashes in like the hero he ought to be, but fails to save Helga, and indeed fails to catch the murderer who’s still in the apartment.
-After speaking to the police, he teams up with a local reporter, Gianna Brezzi (Daria Nicolodi) and the two almost immediately spark off one another like bickering children, with the smart and capable Gianna constantly poking fun at Marc’s failures.
-He’s not quite smart enough to put everything together on his own, and it’s Gianna he calls for help when the killer begins stalking him, subverting the damsel-in-distress trope inherent in most gialli of the period.
+Right away, the movie begins playing with gender stereotypes; Marc dashes in like the hero he ought to be, but fails to save Helga.
+Indeed, he fails to catch the murderer who’s still in the apartment.
+After speaking to the police, he teams up with a local reporter, Gianna Brezzi (Daria Nicolodi).
+The two almost immediately spark off one another like bickering children.
+The smart and capable Gianna constantly poking fun at Marc’s failures.
+He’s not quite smart enough to put everything together on his own; it’s Gianna he calls for help when the killer begins stalking him, subverting the damsel-in-distress trope common in most gialli of the period.

-All four of Argento’s first thrillers fall soundly within the “m-giallo” or male-centric giallo mold.
-These are usually exemplified by a male protagonist–often a troubled outsider/tourist/foreigner– trying to solve a string of murders and finding themselves always a few steps behind.
-The killer almost always reveals themselves to the protagonist, rather than him discovering the truth on his own.
-However, Deep Red, while certainly m-giallo in basic set-up, places Marc in the role of the damsel in distress protagonist found in f- or female-led gialli.
+All four of Argento’s early thrillers fall soundly within the “m-giallo” or male-centric giallo mold.
+These are usually exemplified by a male protagonist.
+Often they are a troubled outsider/tourist/foreigner trying to solve a string of murders, always a few steps behind.
+The killer almost always reveals themselves to the protagonist; he never really discovers the truth on his own.
+However, Deep Red, while certainly m-giallo in basic set-up, places Marc more in the role of the damsel in distress protagonist found in f- or female-led gialli.
 F-gialli deal much more heavily with the female lead’s state of mind amid the killings, and often their frustrated sexuality.
-Marc does solve the mystery, eventually realizing the missing piece of information he’s been seeking, but all along the way his masculinity is tested, and even the realization of the truth and final confrontation with the killer inverts the usual roles of hero.
+Marc does solve the mystery, eventually realizing the missing piece of information he seeks.
+However, every step of the way tests his masculinity.
+Even the realization of the truth and final confrontation with the killer inverts the usual roles of hero.